Donate to the cause

 People in crisis.

-You can donate directly to our crisis fund via our Local Giving page.Donate now!
+You can donate directly to our crisis fund via our Local Giving page or via text to donate.

-Like you, we are passionate about Somerset – your donation helps us so to continue to be there for individuals, groups, communities across the whole county.
+Like you, we are passionate about Somerset – your donation helps us to continue to be there for individuals, groups and communities across the whole county.

-The Crisis Fund allows agents to access funds to pay for things very quickly to get people OUT of crisis & help make their lives instantly better.
+The Crisis Fund allows Agents to access funds to pay for things very quickly to get people OUT of crisis & help make their lives instantly better.
 Please note we do NOT give cash donations to individuals.

 How have we helped?